4 Reasons Why SMBs Need To Prioritize Cybersecurity

 By following these approaches, you’ll maintain IT Security protection while protecting your brand reputation:

-• Invest in cybersecurity to help keep yourself out of the news headlines: Encourage your executive team to consider the total economic impact of a cybersecurity solution- it is an investment in your company’s future protection and could even preserve business productivity down the road.
+• Invest in cybersecurity to help keep yourself out of the news headlines: Encourage your executive team to consider the total economic impact of a cybersecurity solution - it is an investment in your company’s future protection and could even preserve business productivity down the road.

 • Create or update your incident response (IR) plan: One of the simplest ways to prevent reputational damage from cyberattacks is by developing or updating your company’s incident response plan.
-That way, you’ll discourage press coverage, social media buzz, and customer complaints from driving the narrative, should you experience an attack.
+That way, you’ll discourage press coverage, social media buzz, and customer complaints from driving the recovery narrative, should you experience an attack.

 • Remember that effective incident response goes way beyond your IT team: Many organizations make the mistake of relegating their IR plans as one-off IT projects.
 For IR plans to be successful, they must be supported by executive management and involve stakeholders across the company.
 Tabletop exercises are also imperative to confirm stakeholders’ roles during an actual incident.